pedroarvellos/playing-with-angular-part2/README.md

 You can find the backend in this [link](https://github.com/pedroarvellos/playing-with-angular-part2-backend).

+Note: Make sure you configure the backend previously according to the guide in the backend README.md file.
+Later, in the frontend, change in the environment file the address of the backend your docker services will be running.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.